-When it comes to home insulation, one of the most important, yet confusing terms is the ‘U-Value’.
-The U Value explained is the measure of how effective a given material is as an insulator and it’s referred to a lot in the building and construction industry.
+When it comes to home insulation, one of the most important yet confusing terms is the ‘U-Value’, the measure of how effective a given material is as an insulator, and it’s referred to a lot in the building and construction industry.

 However, the alarming fact is the vast majority of roofers still don’t understand what U-Values actually mean.
 For those professing to be able to offer effective heat insulation, that’s just not good enough.
 However, we’re here to provide an overview of U-Values and explain their importance when it comes to home insulation.

 Here are the basics.
 In simple terms, the lower the U-value, the better a material is as a heat insulator.
 The U-value allows you to measure how much heat will move through any given material per square metre per hour.
 Therefore, it illustrates how effective a material is as a heat insulator by indicating how quickly it will lose heat.

 The U-value is measured in units of Watts-Per-Metre-Square-Kelvin (W/m2K).
 However, understanding the basis of how it is calculated is less important than understanding how to compare materials by their U-value in order to insulate your home with the most appropriate materials.